 The International Baccalaureate Diploma Programme is a rigorous pre-university course of studies, leading to examinations that meet the needs of post - secondary school students.
 Designed as a comprehensive two-year curriculum that allows its graduates to fulfill requirements of various national education systems.

-The curriculum is displayed in the shape of a wheel with six academic areas of study surrounding the three core elements, Theory of Knowledge (TOK), Creativity, Action, Service (CAS), and Extended Essay.
+The curriculum is displayed in the shape of a wheel with six academic areas of study surrounding the three core elements, Theory of Knowledge (TOK), Creativity, Activity, Service (CAS), and Extended Essay.

 At JNIS students of IBDP choose one subject from each of five groups (1 to 5), ensuring breadth of knowledge and understanding in studies in language and literature, second language, the social sciences, the experimental sciences and mathematics.
 Student may choose either visual arts from group 6, or a second subject from groups 1 to 5.
 These subjects may be taken at Higher Level or Standard Level.
 At least three and not more than four subjects are taken at higher level (240 teaching hours), while the other subjects are taken at standard level (150 teaching hours).